Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Experiments

-Lastly, Table \ref{tab:2spk_style} evaluates the zero-shot two-speaker editing performance of two speakers with controlled style difference to analyze the influence of each style attribute (see Appendix \ref{app:style} for the full result with both \textit{SoundEditor}s).
-Our results show that LCE can effectively edit speakers as long as they have one distinct style attribute.
+Table \ref{tab:2spk_style} further measures the zero-shot two-speaker remixing performance of two speakers with controlled style difference to analyze the influence of each style attribute.
+Our results show that LCR-T can effectively remix speakers as long as they have one distinct style attribute.
 A difference in gender, energy, pitch, or emotion results in an average 5.3 dB or higher SNRi compared to a difference in tempo, which requires a longer window to calculate the speaking speed.
-LCE's ability to edit the target speaker(s) is further improved when two speakers differ in multiple style attributes.

-Table \ref{tab:tencent} compares our performance with the target speech extraction performance reported in LLM-TSE \cite{hao2023typing} in gender and energy evaluated on similar two-speaker mixtures \footnote{Mixtures were generated with the same SNR distribution.}.
-The performance was measured in Scale-Invariant Signal-to-Distortion ratio (SI-SDR) \cite{sisdr}.
-While LCE's zero-shot performance falls behind that of LLM-TSE by 2 dB, after finetuning with 2k two-speaker mixtures (equivalent to 2.8 hours), LCE surpasses LLM-TSE, even if an additional audio clue is provided to the latter.
-This demonstrates that LCE, as a versatile sound mixture editor, can outperform an expert model in a specific task after finetuning with limited data.
+LCR's ability to remix the target speaker(s) is further improved when two speakers differ in multiple style attributes.
+Table \ref{tab:tencent} compares our performance with the target speech extraction performance reported in LLM-TSE \cite{hao2023typing} in gender and energy evaluated on similar two-speaker mixtures\footnote{Mixtures were generated with the same SNR distribution.}.
+The performance is measured in Scale-Invariant Signal-to-Distortion ratio (SI-SDR) \cite{sisdr}.
+While LCR's zero-shot performance falls behind that of LLM-TSE by 2 dB, after finetuning with 2k two-speaker mixtures (equivalent to 2.8 hours), LCR surpasses LLM-TSE, even if an additional audio clue is provided to the latter.
+This demonstrates that LCR, as a versatile soundscape remixer, can outperform an expert model in a specific task after finetuning with limited data.